DigitalPublishingToolkit/NN09/md/10Rules.md

 times from behind.
 Michael Brown was unarmed.
 And he was black.

-A police report for the state of Missouri had already caused some controversy in the year before, as it showed that the likelihood of being arrested when stopped by police was twice as high for blacks as it was for whites.[^51] Racial profiling by police is all too commonplace in the US; black citizens are regularly put under general suspicion.
+A police report for the state of Missouri had already caused some controversy the year before, as it showed that the likelihood of being arrested when stopped by police was twice as high for blacks as it was for whites.[^51] Racial profiling by police is all too commonplace in the US; black citizens are regularly put under general suspicion.

-The next day, the black population of Ferguson in particular, assembled for a peaceful vigil and was immediately met by 150 police officers in full riot gear.
-The atmosphere grew increasingly tense, and the situation got out of hand.
+The next day, the black population of Ferguson in particular assembled for a peaceful vigil and was immediately met by 150 police officers in full riot gear.
+The atmosphere grew increasingly tense and the situation got out of hand.
 Riots, looting, and street fights started to take place.
-On August 11 and 12, police forces began using armored vehicles, stun grenades, smoke-bombs, tear gas, and rubber projectiles against the protesters, thereby escalating the situation even more.
+On August 11 and 12, police forces began using armored vehicles, stun grenades, smoke-bombs, tear gas, and rubber projectiles against the protesters, escalating the situation even more.
-Soon, the images of Ferguson’s police presence, enforcing martial law, started spreading all over the world, all over the media and, of course, all over the social networks.
+Soon, the images of Ferguson’s police presence enforcing martial law started spreading all over the world, all over the media and, of course, all over the social networks.

 But the images didn’t spread in the same extent in all social networks.
-In a blog post published on the news website *Medium*, researcher Zeynep Tufekci, who works on the influence of algorithmic news filters on political power, noted that the events in Ferguson were presented very differently on Facebook than on Twitter.[^52] Ferguson had hardly featured in her Facebook stream, while there had been talk of nearly no other subject on Twitter.
+In a blog post published on the news website *Medium*, researcher Zeynep Tufekci, who works on the influence of algorithmic news filters on political power, notes that the events in Ferguson were presented very differently on Facebook than on Twitter.[^52] Ferguson had hardly featured in her Facebook stream, while there had been talk of nearly no other subject on Twitter.
 This clearly wasn’t due to the fact that